yaahc/yaahallo.github.io/_posts/2020-04-09-try-blocks.md

 }
 ```

+We've essentially just removed a redundant block around the function body.
+Now
-Now we already get one of the major benefits of withoutboats' proposal, we
+we already get one of the major benefits of withoutboats' proposal, we don't
-don't have to edit every return location to wrap it with a result when we
+have to edit every return location to wrap it with a Result when we introduce
-introduce an error return channel.
-However the Result is still visible, and you
+an error return channel.
+However the Result is still visible, and the function
-can think of the function definition as outside the "result monad" or "try
+signature is effectively unchanged.
+You can think of the function signature as
-effect" while the function body block is inside.
+outside the "Result monad" or "try effect" while the function body block itself
+is inside.

 Going back to the comparison for async, I don't see why we couldn't extend this
 change to also apply to `async` blocks.
 I can't think of any particular reasons